ArbitRandomUser/julia-repl-vi/README.md

 `i,a` : go back to julia-mode

-`j,k` dont do prefix completions .
+~`j,k` dont do prefix completions .~

 `j,k` scroll up and down asthough the lines in history were the lines in a vim buffer.

+Prefix Search works too.

+If a `string` exists in repl buffer it goes up and down history only showing line starting with that `string`